-Communication disorders can be corrected, if parents of young children know the warning signs.
+A communication disorder can be corrected, if parents of young kids know the warning signs.

 Young children learn how to communicate primarily by listening to others speak.
 The speech, language and hearing skills we develop from birth to age 3 lay the groundwork for lifelong success with reading and writing, academics, social interactions and career advancement.
 That’s why an early childhood communication disorder, if left untreated, may lead to challenges and setbacks that can last a lifetime.

 Parents of young children are generally unaware of what a speech/language or hearing problem looks or sounds like, and may be missing or even ignoring the warning signs.
 Yet, early intervention for such disorders can dramatically improve a child’s lifelong ability to understand others and express themselves with greater ease and confidence.

 These are signs of a language disorder, based on a child’s age:

 - Does not smile nor interact with others (from birth)

 - Makes only a few sounds or gestures, like pointing (7–12 months)

 - Does not understand what others say (7 months–2 years)